Learn how to create a non-toxic bedroom by purifying the air and buying safer products.

 - Earth Weave carpet

-What have you done so far to create a non-toxic environment in your bedroom?
+What have you done so far to create a healthy bedroom?
 What are you still working on?

 RELATED: Eco-Friendly Pajama Roundup